 Wellness And Your Circle

-Circles of influence and your wellness, that is where our spotlight is targetted today.
-Psychologists, sociologists and other such learned folks have done the research and for some time now they have reported to us that those in our lives who actively influence our thoughts, choices and behaviour affect our wellness.
+Circles of influence and your wellness, that is where our spotlight is targeted today.
+Psychologists, sociologists, and other such learned folks have done the research and for some time now they have reported to us that those in our lives who actively influence our thoughts, choices, and behavior affect our wellness.

-Some researchers this year announced that they will be taking their investigation further and have developed a smart phone app and wearable monitoring technology that will measure, over a four-year period, the relationship between social networks and a person’s physical activity and sleeping pattern.
-As these University of Notre Dame researchers seek out hard results to the questions whether “physical activity is a factor in how friendships are formed and do social circles influence a person’s health and fitness choices,” the observations of mere mortals like me show that social circles contribute to varying degree to your emotional health.
+Some researchers this year announced that they will be taking their investigation further and have developed a smartphone app and wearable monitoring technology that will measure, over a four-year period, the relationship between social networks and a person’s physical activity and sleeping pattern.
+As the University of Notre Dame researchers seek out hard results to the questions whether “physical activity is a factor in how friendships are formed and do social circles influence a person’s health and fitness choices,” the observations of mere mortals like me show that social circles contribute to a varying degree to your emotional health.

 This afternoon, I will share a previously published and re-edited article of mine on this topic of how to consciously choosing your circle to safeguard your overall wellness.
 Subscribe and get updates of our posts and other offers that you will not want to miss.

 Top Wellness News For Mothers And Young Women

 Alongside visiting health news websites like The Nuherald, which has a variety of different health-related news stories that may relate to your own personal life, here is a further list of other interesting news on the topic of wellness that I found this morning that have caught my attention.
 They are notable for multiple reasons, so please check them out and leave your comment below on the ones that you have a question about or have some further information to share.

 Also, share this post with your friends across social media and let us start a conversation and create awareness on these subjects. [tweetthis]Hey, here are some very interesting #Wellness matters I think you will like.
 Check them out![/tweetthis]

 1. The Most Common Health Fear Of Women In Their 20’s – Huffington Post